 Observation1: In order to expand the applicability to other device power classes esp PC1, the Demod SNR calculator needs to be redone using PC1 UE REFSENS

-Proposal1: Revise 38.903 Demod SNR calculator to include PC1 and other power classes
+Proposal1: Revise 38.903 Demod SNR calculator to include PC1.
+Revisit PC5 discussion once there is agreement on antenna assumptions for PC5 devices.

-Proposal2: In order to expand the applicability of DEMOD test cases for device size >= 55cm, go with the working assumption of existing available DL power at CW 1 dB compression at QZ.
+Proposal2: In order to expand the applicability of DEMOD test cases for device size >30cm and <= 40cm, go with the working assumption of existing available DL power at CW 1 dB compression at QZ.